 Can you spot the wooden wall decor ladder?
 And peep those sink knobs.
 This has “farmhouse” written all over it.
 The simple decor on this is oh-so stunning and its minimalism will allow guests to feel more at peace.
 Check out Jenna Sue Design Blog to find out how to get the look.

 The oldest bathtub yet discovered dates back to 1,500 B.C.
 The bathtub was designed for the Queen’s bathroom in the Palace of Knossos in Crete and dates all the way back to the Minoan epoch.

 The dainty lightness of this powder room is just so appealing.
-It has such a lovely elegance about it.
-From the adorable mirror to the baby blue cabinetry, the tile and wood-planked walls.
+It has such a lovely elegance to it.
+From the adorable mirror to the baby blue cabinetry, the tile, and wood-planked walls.
 We are loving it all!
 You don’t necessarily have to undergo construction to get the look you are going for.
 Just use this dreamy bathroom from Jenna Kate at Home for inspo!

 Homey and Lovely

 If you want a more subtle farmhouse look, here ya have it!
 Odds are, if you are into the farmhouse style, you are probably also into mason jars.
 Check out the adorable mason jar-inspired light fixture and the mason jar soap dispenser.
 We love how Ashley at Joyfully Growing put this lovely powder room together.

 There is a Toilet-Themed Park.
 South Korea is the first (and probably the last) country to have ever opened a “Restroom Cultural Park.”